There are two Judahs in the Bible. One refers to a place and the other refers to a person. Both profiles are included below:

 Judah existed as an independent kingdom for about 300 years.
 This began about 2900 years ago when the country of Israel broke up into two separate kingdoms.
 The northern kingdom kept the name Israel and the southern kingdom became known as the Kingdom of Judah.
 Judah ceased as a kingdom when the Babylonians conquered it about 2600 years ago.

-Next: Judas the Apostle
+Next person in the Bible: Judas the Apostle

 Go to: List of people in the Bible